serhatx1/serhatx1/README.md

 # Hello, I'm Serhat! 👋

 ## About Me
-- 🎓 I'm currently a first-year computer engineering student.
+- 🎓 I'm currently a second-year computer engineering student.
 - 💻 My interest is in software development, especially Backend and Cloud.
 - 🌱 I'm currently learning SQL and DEVOPS Techs.
 - 📫 You can reach me at serhatarslan2000@gmail.com.